vsajip/python-gnupg/docs/index.rst

   passphrase is to be passed to ``gpg`` via pinentry, you wouldn't pass it here - so specify ``expect_passphrase=False`` in that case.
 If you don't do that, and don't pass a passphrase, a ``ValueError`` will be raised.
+* ``exclamation_mode`` - defaults to ``False`` for backward compatibility.
+If the exclamation mode is set, and a fingerprint of a subkey is passed only that subkey will be deleted.
+If the fingerprint is of a primary key the entire key will be deleted.

 .. versionadded:: 0.4.0
    The ``passphrase`` keyword argument was added.

 .. versionadded:: 0.4.2
    The ``expect_passphrase`` keyword argument was added.

+.. versionadded:: 0.4.9
+   The ``exclamation_mode`` keyword argument was added.

 .. index:: Key; searching